 Often companies try to hide or avoid controversy by pointing to their corporate social programs.
 The idea is that people won’t look at the problems lurking under the surface if you enact social programs that do lots of good.

 While using company initiatives to avoid controversy is rooted in thinking very similar to greenwashing – what’s important is how a company addresses the problem when it’s been brought to light.
 Sometimes better initiatives and a change in thinking are created when the controversy is brought forward.

 The best thing a company can do is address and fix problems when they’re presented.
 Trying to obfuscate or point to other things you’ve done won’t work – face the problem head-on.

 A good example of a company that has owned its mistakes is Nike.
-In the 1990’s Nike was confronted about the working conditions of their factories in Asia.
+In the 1990s Nike was confronted about the working conditions of its factories in Asia.
 Their shoes were being created by employees being drastically underpaid, and the pressure was mounting for them to address the issue.